 In a era of smartphones and social media, it would seem that we’re now more interested in documenting moments instead of enjoying them.
-In a recent Facebook post by Australia-based photographer Thomas Stewart, he voiced his frustration of how cell phone picture completely ruin weddings.

 The full post reads: “Right, I’ve had enough.
 I want to talk to you all about guests using mobile phones / cameras at weddings.
 I want to plead with you, and I’m going to make this very simple: brides and grooms, please have a completely unplugged wedding ceremony.